GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

    void solve()

 to obtain the solution to the system.
+The solver includes automatic bad data detection.
+After each Newton-Raphson convergence, a chi-square test is performed on the weighted residuals.
+If the chi-square test fails, the measurement with the largest normalized residual is identified and removed.
+The solver then re-converges with the remaining measurements.
+This process repeats up to ``maxBadDataIterations`` times (default 5).
+Measurements with normalized residuals exceeding ``badDataThreshold`` (default 3.0) are flagged as bad data.

 Results can be written out to standard out using the method

 ::